Toggly/Toggly/README.md

 By default `in-memory` plugin is available.

-To use in-memory cache plugin `so` file has to be compiled:
+To use in-memory cache plugin `.so` file has to be compiled:

 ```bash
 go build -buildmode=plugin -o in-memory-cache.so ./internal/plugin/in-memory-cache/cache.go